 Formerly the Social Investment Agency, we became the Social Wellbeing Agency on 19 March 2020.
 Read the Minister's press release(external link).

-We are a Departmental Agency hosted within the State Services Commission.
+We are a Departmental Agency hosted within the Public Service Commission.